guancongyi/LeetCode_py/README.md

 01/31/2020
 75 - SortColors
 167 - TwoSum2
+DCP
 75 is a two pointer question, using p1 p2 points to start and end if current item is 0, then swap with start, if current item is 2, swap with end.
 167 is same idea

+02/01/2020
+16 -3SumClosest
+344 - ReverseString
+16 is similar to yesterday's question: for each element at index i in the list, go through the i+1th to last element in the list.
+Find out what is the closest.